SO(4,1) Yang-Mills theory of quantum gravity: The Theoretical Foundation of SO(4,1) Yang-Mills gravity

-The Yang-Mills theory also satisfies the second condition, (b), by local Lorentz covariance (a subset of local de Sitter covariance) which means that experimental outcomes are independent (by gauge covariance) of Lorentz boosts and rotations and satisfies (c) by having no preferred location/time in the field equations.
-Unlike Rosen's bimetric theory which has a local gravitational constant that depends on the field, the Yang-Mills theory has a non-location specific gravitational constant, $a_g$.
-Thus, all three conditions are met, and the Yang-Mills theory satisfies SEP.
+The Yang-Mills theory also satisfies the second condition of SEP, (b), by local Lorentz covariance (a subset of local de Sitter covariance) which means that experimental outcomes are independent (by gauge covariance) of Lorentz boosts and rotations.
+It also satisfies the third condition of SEP, (c), by having no preferred location/time in the field equations.
+Unlike Rosen's bimetric theory which has a local gravitational constant that depends on the field \cite{Will:1993}, the Yang-Mills theory has a non-location specific gravitational constant, $a_g$.
+Be these arguments, all three conditions of SEP are met.